Hospice Billing

 Answer: Providers may submit roster bills via hardcopy or submitted vie DDE option 87.

-4. When roster billing does all entries need to be administered on the same day?
+4. When roster billing, do all entries need to be administered on the same day?

 Answer: Yes.

-5. Are there a minimum numbers of beneficiaries that must be entered on a roster bill?
+5. Are there a minimum number of beneficiaries that must be entered on a roster bill?

 Answer: Yes.
 For institutional claims only, you must vaccinate at least five beneficiaries on the same date to roster bill.